JogoShugh/hyper-library/README.md

 It has no knowledge of paying fines, as this was added after the original client was developed.

-The Hypermedia Driven client has baked within it, knowledge of
+The Hypermedia Driven client has baked-in knowledge of

 1. How to find links in a response from the server
 2. How to follow those links

 When a new business rule is enforced, the Resource driven client is not able to tolerate those changes, while the Hypermedia driven client is.
-This in a very trivial way, demonstrates the evolvality of the hypermedia client.
+This, in a very trivial way, demonstrates the evolvality of the hypermedia client.

 ## A Note on this Hypermedia Client
 This is not designed to be a complete example on how to implement a hypermedia client!
 It is trivialised significantly.